EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 These days, the app is built into [Jenkins Docker images](https://hub.docker.com/r/jenkins/jenkins), so we don't need to install it.
 We use it to bake all the plugins in to our custom Docker image with code.

-The list below adds all default/recommended plugins, plus a few extra ones we need, including the [Configuration As Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin#getting-started).
-It also includes plugins that we use later in this series to create a Docker "cloud" using DinD, and integrate a SonarQube server docker container.
+The list below adds all default/recommended plugins, plus a few extra ones we need, including the [JCasC (Configuration As Code Plugin)](https://github.com/jenkinsci/configuration-as-code-plugin#getting-started).
+It also includes plugins that we use later in this series to create a Docker "cloud" using DinD, and to integrate with SonarQube.

 The format is "shortname:version".
 If no version is specified, it pulls the latest version.